Punkva

 The river flows into the Macocha Gorge and forms a small lake at the bottom.
 The water reenters the underground thereafter and forms the Punkva Caves, which are a tourist attraction attached to Macocha.
 Tourists are taken by boat through a part of the system.

-After leaving the caves Punkva flows through a valley and several fish ponds.
+After leaving the caves the Punkva flows through a valley and several fish ponds.
 Multiple small local streams are its right tributaries.
 It enters the Svitava on the southern side of Blansko and its flow joins the Danube watershed.